build-wars/texmod/OTM_GUI/bin/README_English.txt

 If you switch this option on, while a map is loaded, probably nothing will hapen, because all textures are loaded for this map.
 Change the Map or reload it again.

+Zip files can include a "texmod.def" file which contains the hash and the file name.
+Each line should be in the format "hash|filename.dds" If it does not contain a "texmod.def" each file will be unpacked and those which match the wildcard "*_hash.dds" will be used.
+The zip file can include a "Comment.txt" file.
+The content will be shown as comment in the GUI.

+If you load single files, they should match the wildcard "*_hash.dds"

 How does OpenTexMod interact with the game?